Flag of the German-speaking Community of Belgium: Design

 The flag of the German-speaking Community of Belgium is a banner of arms of coat of arms of the region.
 It consists of the white background.
 In the centre is placed a red lion, that stands on its back legs, have raised its front paws, and put its tongue out.
 Around it are placed in a circle nine gentiana flowers that have five intense blue petals and white (silver) round centres.
 According to a drawing attached to the establishing decree prescribing the flag, it should be square with proportions 1:1 or 13:15, but it is always used with 2:3 proportions instead.

 The red lion alludes to the coat of arms of the Duchy of Luxemburg and the historical Duchy of Limburg, and symbolizes the historical affiliation of the German-speaking community to those states.
 The nine gentiana flowers represent the nine municipalities of the German-speaking community.
 Gentiana flowers grow in High Fens, an upland area and a nature reserve in the region.
-The crown further shows the allegiance of the German-speaking community of Belgium to the Kingdom of Belgium itself.